onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values `roi` | memref of any type values or tensor of any type values `scales` | memref of any type values or tensor of any type values `sizes` | memref of any type values or tensor of any type values or none type
+`X` | memref of any type values or tensor of any type values `roi` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
+`scales` | memref of any type values or tensor of any type values `sizes` | memref of any type values or tensor of any type values or none type